-Overall, the graphics card presents itself as one of the best variants of the RTX 2080 Super and we see no reason to not check this out apart from the fact that it is among the higher-priced variants of the RTX 2080 Super.
+Overall, the graphics card presents itself as one of the best RTX 2080 Super variants and we see no reason to not check this out apart from the fact that it is among the higher-priced variants of the RTX 2080 Super.

 Boost Core Clock: 1860 MHz | GPU Cores: 3072 | Memory: 8GB GDDR6 | Memory Speed: 1937 MHz | Memory Bandwidth: 496 GB/s | Length: 11.41 Inches | No. of Fans: 3 | RGB Lighting: Yes | Graphics Outputs: 1 x Type-C, 3 x HDMI, 3 x DisplayPort | Power Connectors: 2 x 8-pin | Maximum Nominal Power Consumption: 250W